brightcove/brightcove-player-sdk-ios/README.md

 Video Downloads and Offline Playback
 --------------

-As of version 6.0.0, the Brightcove Native Player SDK allows you to download HLS videos encrypted with FairPlay, and play them back while online or offline.
+As of version 6.0.0, the Brightcove Native Player SDK allows you to download HLS videos, including those protected with FairPlay encryption, and play them back while online or offline.
 Please see our app developer's guide for full details:

 [iOS App Developer's Guide to Video Downloading and Offline Playback with FairPlay](OfflinePlayback.md)